university-bootcamp/coding-environment/cloud-ide.md

    <img width="350" alt="Create Stack Step 2" src="images/codenvy/account-setup/7.png" />

-3. Name your stack `bootcamp`, give it a description, and click **Save**
+3. Enter a name for your stack, but keep in mind that it needs to be unique.
+Our suggestion is to use the format of `bootcamp-YOUR-NAME` and replace `YOUR-NAME` with your name, but you can give it any name so long as you reference this name you've chosen in the next step.
+Then enter a description, and click **Save**.

    <img width="350" alt="Create Stack Step 3" src="images/codenvy/account-setup/8.png" />

    - Example description:

      `This stack includes setup for ruby, rails, postgres, and node.js`

-   > Note: The name for your stack should be unique.

 ### Step 3: Creating the "Workspace"